Artificial Precision Timing Array: bridging the decihertz gravitational-wave sensitivity gap with clock satellites: Gravitational-Wave Astrophysics with APTA

-Observations in the $0.1–10$~Hz frequency band could also help constrain models of early-universe physics through the detection of primordial gravitational waves \cite{Corbin_2006,Smith_2006,Kuroyanagi_2009,Guzzetti:2016mkm}.
-It is advantageous to explore this frequency range as opposed to LISA's $0.1–100$~mHz \cite{LISA:2017pwj} since, in the latter, primordial GWs may be overshadowed by binary white dwarf GWs, which disappear entirely above 0.25~Hz \cite{PhysRevD.63.064030,10.1111/j.1365-2966.2003.07176.x,Cutler_2009}.
-Furthermore, heavy ($\lesssim1$ $\mathrm{M}_\odot$) primordial-black-hole (PBH) binaries, which could account for a small fraction of the dark matter in the form of massive compact halo objects (MACHOs), could be detected in the APTA band during their early inspiral \cite{Nakamura_1997, Raidal_2019}.
-Another possibility of cosmological interest in the APTA band could be the direct measurement of the acceleration of the expansion of the universe and, therefore, the curvature parameter $\Omega_{k0}$ \cite{Nakamura_1999,Seto_2001}.
+Observations in the $0.1$–$10$~Hz frequency band could also help constrain models of early-universe physics through the detection of primordial gravitational waves \citep{Corbin_2006,Smith_2006,Kuroyanagi_2009,Guzzetti:2016mkm}.
+It is advantageous to explore this frequency range as opposed to LISA's $0.1$–$100$~mHz \citep{LISA:2017pwj} since, in the latter, primordial GWs may be overshadowed by binary white dwarf GWs, which disappear entirely above 0.25~Hz \citep{PhysRevD.63.064030,10.1111/j.1365-2966.2003.07176.x,Cutler_2009}.
+Furthermore, roughly 10\% of the dark matter could be in the form of primordial black holes (PBHs) with masses of $\sim1$ $\mathrm{M}_\odot$ (see region C in Fig. 4 of \cite{Carr_2022}).
+Binaries of these PBHs could be detected in the APTA band during their early inspiral \citep{Nakamura_1997, Raidal_2019}.
+Another possibility of cosmological interest in the APTA band could be the direct measurement of the acceleration of the expansion of the universe and, therefore, the curvature parameter $\Omega_{k0}$ \citep{Nakamura_1999,Seto_2001}.